 3. People in real life are often confused about what they want or why they want it, or have competing reasons as to why they want or believe what they do.
 In fancy writing terms, we call that “a mixed motive.”
 (Pam Painter) Give your characters mixed motives.
 This makes them more complex, and is the writer equivalent of turning a tasteless McDonald’s hamburger into a cut of prime rib in a five-star restaurant.
 You add so much more flavor to your book when you do this.
 You transform your book for your reader from a momentary distraction into the real (the real truth of life), and that helps you make addicts.

 4. Back, looked, just, grabbed, very.
-Beware of these words, as they are often overused and will make your writing sound lame.
+Beware of these words, as they are often overused and will make your writing sound weak.
 I’m not saying don’t use them; I’m saying watch out for them.
 A little bit of cayenne pepper is a good thing in chili.
 But dump a whole bottle in the pot and you have some awful chili.
 Treat certain words like cayenne in your book, and don’t overuse them.

 5. A word is a sound that’s fallen in love with ideas.
 Note the plural: ideas.
 Words do not mean one thing, but several.
 So a sentence is a melody full of ideas.
 You need other people to read your work to understand which ideas are the strongest, because the melody the writer hears and the melody the reader hears are often quite different.
 Words are musical, and deliver a beautiful sound, but the shade of that delivery is only determined by context.
 A master pianist uses his fingers to evoke the notes of his music in endless ways, from the most gentle, evocative touch with the lightest, airiest sound, to slamming his hands in a cacophony of noise while sweat pours down his face.
 But you know what he doesn’t do?
 He doesn’t strike the B-treble clef key on the piano and hear a D-bass clef instead.
 His keys don’t play tricks on him.
 Words do.
 Words are slippery things that can masquerade as other words making meaning.
 You might think you are gently touching the keys, when the effect on the reader is to be slamming them.
 Because words aren’t just sound—they are sound and ideas.
 So find readers you trust, and listen to the feedback they give you.
 It’s crucial.